Newton-Meters/Newton-Meters.github.io/skills.md

 There are some things we do for every site we build...
 * Host it for free
 * Serve it to your custom domain
-* Ensure it's Serch Engine Optimized
+* Ensure it's Search Engine Optimized
 * Design it for any device
 * Hook it up to Google Analytics